olaoyesalem/FunDity/README.md

 * [Status](#status)

 ## General info
-Fundity is a unique crowdfunding webiste that allows users to fund a campaign where people can crowdfund.
-It also comes with a contract creator with which users can use to contract where other people can also crowd fund.
-The funds are saved on the blockchain.
+Fundity is a unique crowdfunding webiste that allows users to create a campaign where people can crowdfund.

 ## Technologies
 * Solidity